 MAURICIO ANTON / SCIENCE PHOTO LIBRARY MAURICIO ANTON / SCIENCE PHOTO LIBRARY

 Homo ergaster landscape.
 Artwork of Homo ergaster male and female hominins (right) walking across African savannah during the Pleistocene.
 H. ergaster is one of several extinct hominin species that form part of the human evolutionary tree.
 It lived between 1.8 and 1.3 million years ago.
 Famous fossils of H. ergaster include 'Turkana Boy' (1984), found in the Koobi Fora region, near Lake Turkana, Kenya.
-The animals are giraffes, an elephant, antelopes, zebra, and a hyena.
-For a similar scene, see C015/5358.
+Animals shown here include giraffes, an elephant and a hyena.
+For a similar scene, see C015/5362.

 Model release not required.
 Property release not required.